-Erica has gone into labor, three weeks early and Chandler has a hard time getting along with when Monica leaves them alone in the delivery room with her.
-Meanwhile, Ross and Rachel sleep together and...
+Erica has gone into labor three weeks early and Chandler has a hard time getting along with the situation when Monica leaves them alone in the delivery room.
+Meanwhile, Ross and Rachel sleep together...

-In this 1994 sitcom, Rachel Green, Ross Geller, Monica Geller, Joey Tribbiani, Chandler Bing and Phoebe Buffay are all friends, living off of one another in the heart of NY.
-Over the course of 8 years, these average group of buddys go through massive mayhem, family trouble, past and future romances, fights, laughs, tears and surprises as they learn what it really means to be a friend.
+Rachel Green, Ross Geller, Monica Geller, Joey Tribbiani, Chandler Bing and Phoebe Buffay are all friends, living off of one another in the heart of New York City.
+Over the course of ten years, this average group of buddies goes through massive mayhem, family trouble, past and future romances, fights, laughs, tears and surprises as they learn what it really means to be a friend.

 See more »

 After Courtney Cox married David Arquette, they added 'Arquette' to the end of the entire cast and crew's names in the credits to honor the marriage.
 See more »

 'Friends' is simply the best series ever aired.
 The acting is amazing; after watching a few episodes you stop referring to the actors by their real names altogether, even if they appear in another movie.
 The characters are addictive, none are completely positive or negative.
 It would be quite easy to get along with or to be very annoyed by any of them in real life.
 Yet, all of them together (or even divided in groups) create this amazing chemistry that most people desire and few lucky ones have.
 The humor is wonderful, no matter what type of humor you like, you will get to a point where you will find at least something absolutely hilarious.
 There is slapstick, some light humor, some dark humor, some raunchiness, some cheesiness - a little bit of everything.
 The story is captivating; viewers keep coming back to see what situation fate (being the writers) puts the characters in today.
 It is truly a television masterpiece.